Lina Heydrich

 Lina Mathilde Manninen (née von Osten, formerly Heydrich; 14 June 1911 – 14 August 1985) was the wife of Reinhard Heydrich, head of the Reich Security Main Office and a central figure in Nazi Germany.
 The daughter of a minor German aristocrat (he worked as a village schoolteacher), she joined the Nazi Party in 1929 and met Reinhard Heydrich in December 1930.
 The two wed on 26 December 1931 and had four children.
-After World War II ended, she published a memoir in 1976.
-She spoke with several authors, wrote letters of correction to many newspapers, and defended the reputation of her first husband (Heydrich) until her death at age 74 in August 1985 in Fehmarn.
+She published a memoir in 1976.
+She defended the reputation of her first husband (Heydrich) until her death at age 74 in August 1985 in Fehmarn.

 Nazi Party membership

 Lina's older brother Hans had joined the Nazi Party and was a member of the Sturmabteilung (SA).
 He spoke highly of the movement to Lina and she attended a Party rally in 1929 where Adolf Hitler spoke.
 Shortly thereafter, Lina von Osten joined the Nazi Party with party membership number 1,201,380.

 On 6 December 1930, aged 19, she attended a rowing-club ball in Kiel and met then Naval Lieutenant Heydrich there.
 They became romantically involved and soon announced their engagement on 18 December 1930.

 In 1931, he was charged with "conduct unbecoming to an officer and gentleman" for breaking an engagement promise to a woman he had known for six months before the engagement to Lina.
 Admiral Erich Raeder dismissed Heydrich from the navy that April.
 The dismissal devastated Heydrich, who found himself without career prospects.

 Lina persuaded Heydrich to look into the recently formed Schutzstaffel (SS) as a career option.
 During 1931, SS Leader Heinrich Himmler began setting up a counterintelligence division of the SS.
 Acting on the advice of his associate Karl von Eberstein, a friend of the Heydrich family, Himmler agreed to interview Heydrich, but cancelled their appointment at the last minute.
 Lina ignored this message, packed Reinhard's suitcase, and sent him to Munich.

-Eberstein met Heydrich at the train station and took him to see Himmler.
+Eberstein met Heydrich at the railway station and took him to see Himmler.
 Himmler asked Heydrich to convey his ideas for developing an SS intelligence service.
-Himmler was so impressed that he hired Heydrich immediately as the chief of the new SS 'Ic Service' or Intelligence Service (which later became known as the Sicherheitsdienst (SD)).
+Himmler was so impressed that he hired Heydrich immediately as the chief of the new SS 'Ic Service' or Intelligence Service (which later became known as the Sicherheitsdienst; SD).
 He returned to Hamburg with the good news.
 Heydrich entered into the Hamburg SS on 14 July.
-In August, he was transferred to Munich where he lived alone in a boarding house which rented rooms to unmarried SS men.
+In August, he was transferred to Munich where he lived alone in a boarding house, which rented rooms to unmarried SS men.
 Lina later stated that Reinhard Heydrich never read Hitler's book, Mein Kampf.
 He and Lina wed at a small church in Großenbrode on 26 December 1931.